Carrie's Story

 'Incredible' support

-Another immediate concern I had was trying to explain my illness to our 4-year-old son.
+Another immediate concern I had was trying to explain my illness to our then 4-year-old son.
 I had no idea how to talk with him about cancer and particularly how to explain why I would soon be losing my hair.
 Rush again stepped in with support I didn’t know I needed.
 A child psychologist contacted me and helped us craft an age-appropriate conversation with our son.
 She provided resources we could use to help him understand without raising his fear.

 I knew I was surrounded with not just a renowned medical team but an incredible support team of caring competent nurses and staff, including a nutritionist to help me fuel my body with the strength it needed, oncology nurses who immediately jumped into action when I experienced an allergic reaction to my chemotherapy.
 I am also grateful Rush provides integrative therapies.
 My work with Angela Lorbeck helped me manage my chemotherapy side effects through acupuncture, reducing my nausea, keeping me grounded, and improving my energy.